 Then comfort started to become more important.
-We mixed comfort with career clothes as women began flooding the workforce.
-Eventually we even mixed comfort in formal gowns...Halston is a great example.
+Career clothes were improved as more and more women began flooding the workforce.
+Eventually we even mixed comfort in formal gowns...Halston in the 1970s is a great example.
 You can see the design arc move gradually from very voluptuous to more streamlined silhouettes.
-By the late 60s and early 70s, bustlines were really reduced with higher and tighter armholes, and shoulders and sleeves narrowed as well.
+By the late 60s and early 70s, silhouettes stood away from the body rather than hugging it, bustlines were reduced, and shoulders and sleeves narrowed as well.

 Each decade designed for its ideal body shape, so you can actually use that to steer your shopping in vintage clothing.